3nikolov/IS537_Final_Project/README.md

 This is the repository that contains my final project for IS 537, Theory &amp; Practice of Data Cleaning, at the iSchool at UIUC.
 It examines the data quality and cleaning of 2 publicly available network directories provided by 2 different nonprofit organizations focused on impact driven work.
 Beyond being a cleaning project, it also aims to answer the question, "What gaps and trends exist in career area interest and global representation across the 2 nonprofit professional networks focused on impact-driven work, and how does data quality impact these insights?"

 # Requirements
 This is a Python project, using Python 3.7 and utf-8 encoding.
-Originally made in PyCharm.
+Originally made in PyCharm 2023.2.
 Uses Jupyter notebooks, csv files, and html files.

 Packages used Throughout Project:
 * import pandas as pd